go-extras/securecookie/README.md

 }
 ```

+### Contribution
+Contributions are welcome!
+Please feel free to submit any issues or pull requests.

-## License
+### License

-BSD licensed.
-See the LICENSE file for details.
+This module is licensed under the BSD-3-Clause License.
+See the [LICENSE](LICENSE) file for details.